 - In big cities, family doctors often lack available slots or refuse refugee patients due to language barriers.

-- Language & cultural barriers:
+Language and cultural barriers:

 - Most healthcare staff do not speak foreign languages, and hospitals/clinics do not provide interpreters;